matsunagalab/tutorial_hmm/README.md

 ```
 $ git clone https://github.com/matsunagalab/hmm_tutorials.git
 $ cd hmm_tutorials/

+# or if you already downloaded old versions of the tutorial files, please update them it by
+$ cd hmm_tutorials/
+$ git fetch origin main
+$ git reset --hard origin/main
 ```

 You are all set now.
 Let's start the tutorial by starting Jupyter Lab: